The metaphor rings true, regardless of the type of fruit: when life gives you grapes, make wine.

 Tyber Creek Wine Bar and Kitchen, 202-827-3664, 84 T Street NW, Washington, DC, Monday–Saturday 5 pm–close, Sunday 11 am–close.
 Not kosher.

-All photos courtesy of Tyber Creek Wine Bar and Kitchen.
+Top photo and photos of Jordan Stahl and cauliflower courtesy of Tyber Creek Wine Bar and Kitchen.